ShareX/sharex.github.io/docs/region-capture.md

 Region capture is the ShareX capture mode for selecting a specific part of the screen.
 Instead of capturing the entire monitor or active window, you can draw a rectangle, ellipse, or freehand region around only the area you need.

-Region capture is useful for screenshots of buttons, dialogs, menus, error messages, form fields, code snippets, sections of webpages, or any other area where a full-screen capture would include unnecessary content.
+Region capture is useful for screenshots of buttons, dialogs, menus, error messages, form fields, code snippets, sections of web pages, or any other area where a full-screen capture would include unnecessary content.
 You can also draw annotations during the capture, copy position and size information, reuse the last selected region, or capture multiple regions depending on your task settings.

 ## Opening region capture